Manas Dhamne: 2023: ATP debut

+In January 2023, Dhamne made his ATP Tour debut at the 2023 Tata Open Maharashtra as a wildcard.
+In doing so, he became the first player born in 2007 to play a main draw match on the tour.

-He received a wildcard for the Tata Open Maharashtra in January 2023 where he lost to American Michael Mmoh in the first round.
+He lost to American Michael Mmoh in the first round in straight sets.
 Playing in the Boys' singles at the 2023 Australian Open Dhamne was the youngest player to win a first round match when he defeated Jeremy Zhang in straight sets.